No need to travel! We can bring our services directly to you!

 That's why having the right legal team matters.
 Cohen & Marzban have deep roots in the Los Angeles community.
 We understand the local laws and have decades of experience handling pedestrian accident claims.
 Our experienced pedestrian accident attorneys are dedicated to getting you the justice you deserve.

-What Is the Average Settlement for a Pedestrian Hit by a Car in California?
+What Is the Average Settlement for a Pedestrian Hit by a Car in California

 If you've been hit by a car as a pedestrian in California, you're likely wondering about potential settlement amounts.
 While every case is unique, settlements for minor injuries typically range from $10,000 to $75,000.
 However, average payouts for more severe injuries and catastrophic injuries can reach millions of dollars.